h2oai/h2o-tutorials/tutorials/custom_metric_func/README.md

 ## Workflow
 1. Train a GBM model in H2O
-2. Write a script to calculate Mean Absolute Percent Error (MAPE)
+2. Write a script to calculate custom metric
-3. Train a GBM model in H2O using MAPE as a [`custom_metric_func`](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/dev/custom_functions.md)
+3. Train a GBM model in H2O using custom metric as a [`custom_metric_func`](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/dev/custom_functions.md)
-4. Train a Grid of GBMs and choose model based on MAPE
+4. Train a Grid of GBMs and choose model based on custom metric